 The Virginia Department of Health conducted a source water assessment of our system during 2002.
-The Clinch River was determined to be of high susceptibility to contamination using the criteria developed by the state in its approved Source Water Assessment Program.
-The assessment report consists of maps showing the source water assessment area, an inventory of known land use activities of concern, and documentation of any known contamination within the last five - (5) years.
-The report is available by contracting Earl Carter at the phone number or address given elsewhere in this drinking water quality report.
-The report will also be available at the St. Paul Town Hall.
+The Clinch River has been determined to be of high susceptibility to contamination using the criteria developed by the state in its approved Source Water Assessment Program.
+The assessment report consists of maps showing the source water assessment area, an inventory of known land use activities of concern, and documentation of any known contamination within the last five (5) years.
+The report is available by contacting Earl Carter at the phone number or address given elsewhere in this drinking water quality report.
+The report will also be available at the St. Paul Town Hall, located at 16531 Russell Street.

 If you have any questions about this report or concerning your water utility, please contact Earl Carter Director of Public Works, at 276-762-9683.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the second Monday of each month at 6:00 PM in the Town Hall
+Meetings are held on the second Monday of each month at 6:00 PM in the Town Hall.
+The Town Hall is located at 16531 Russell Street

 The Town of St. Paul Water Treatment Plant routinely monitors for constituents in your drinking water according to Federal and State laws.
-This table shows the results of our monitoring for the period of January 1st to December 31st, 2004
+This table shows the results of our monitoring for the period of January 1st to December 31st, 2005

-All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
-It's important to remember that the presence of these constituents does not necessarily pose a health risk.
+All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+The presence of contaminants does not necessarily indicate that the water poses a health risk.
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791.